-2. Toothpaste Method
+2. Cleaning with Toothpaste

 The second method that you can use for cleaning Pandora charms is using toothpaste and water.

 For this method, you will need an old toothbrush (preferably one with soft bristles), toothpaste (any brand will do), and some lukewarm water.
-First, apply the toothpaste directly on the surface of the silver.
+First, apply the toothpaste directly to the surface of the silver.
 Apply the toothpaste generously, until everything is covered.

 Moisten the bristles of the toothbrush you’re using and scrubs against the grain of the metal.
 Brush as you would when you’re brushing your teeth –gently, and allow the brush to do its work.

 There’s no need to brush excessively or apply too much pressure.
 Continue brushing until you see most of the grime come off the silver.
-Rinse everything thoroughly and air-dry before buffing off with a silver polishing clothing.
+Rinse everything thoroughly and air-dry before buffing off with silver polishing clothing.

 We do not recommend submersion if your jewelry has any gemstones on it.
 Some gemstones must remain dry to maintain their crystalline integrity.

-How to make Pandora Jewelry shiny again?
+How to Make Pandora Jewelry Shiny Again?